Combinatorial Proofs in Bordered Heegaard Floer homology: Overview of the construction

-To construct invariants of closed 3-manifolds, we need one more building block: $\widehat{CFD}$ of the 0-framed handlebody $\hg$.
-This is a 3-manifold with one boundary component, given by the Heegaard diagram in Figure \ref{fig:diaghg}.
+This concludes our construction of bimodule invariants (we will not need bimodule invariants other than those for mapping classes of surface diffeomorphisms).
+To construct invariants of closed 3-manifolds, we need one more building block: $\widehatit{CFD}$ of the \emph{0-framed handlebody} $\hg$.
+Here $\hg$ is the 3-manifold with one parametrized boundary given by the Heegaard diagram in Figure \ref{fig:diaghg}.

-As in the diagram for arcslides, the small circles are 1-handle attachment points, paired consecutively.
+In this diagram, the small circles are 1-handle attachment points, paired consecutively.
 The larger circles are $\beta$ circles, and all other arcs inside the boundary are $\alpha$ arcs.
-From the way the $\alpha$ arcs meet the boundary, we see that the boundary of $\hg$ is parametrized by the split pointed matched circle of genus $g$.
-This is the pointed matched circle with matching From now on we will denote it by $\slz^g$.
-While it is true that $-\slz^g=\slz^g$, we will usually distinguish them in order to emphasize orientation changes.
+From the way the $\alpha$ arcs meet the boundary, we see that the boundary of $\hg$ is parametrized by the split pointed matched circle of genus $g$, denoted as $\slz^g$.
+This is the pointed matched circle with matching While it is true that $-\slz^g=\slz^g$, we will usually distinguish them in order to emphasize orientation changes.

-The orientation reversal $-\hg$ is called the $\infty$-framed handlebody.
-Its boundary is also parametrized by $\slz^g$ (using the identification $-\slz^g=\slz^g$).
-The Heegaard diagram for the $\infty$-framed handlebody is the reflection of that for the 0-framed handlebody (so for instance, the location of 1-handle attachment points are above the odd points in $\slz^g$ rather than the even points).
+The orientation reversal $-\hg$ is called the \emph{$\infty$-framed handlebody}.
+Its boundary is parametrized by $-\slz^g$.
+The Heegaard diagram for $-\hg$ is the reflection of that for $\hg$.